 As a golden rule, always keep your ISO as low as possible when taking pictures of insects.

 Always use the fastest shutter speed possible.
-If your shutter stays open for as short amount of time as possible, less movement can happen during the capture of the image.
+If your shutter stays open for as short a time as possible, less movement can happen during the capture of the image.
 As a result, your image will be sharper.

 Try to set an aperture between f/5.6 and f/11 to maximize the depth of field and capture all the details of the insect.
 You can also use the image stacking method if you want to maximize the depth of field.